-515 World Studies (H) 2 Trimesters 1 credit 9 NCAA
+515 World Studies (H) 2 Trimesters I credit 9 NCAA

 This course will begin with an introduction to geographic principles and progress to a survey of world history from 1450 to the present.
-All levels of the course will follow a framework that emphasizes evaluating evidence, explaining historical & geographic relationships, and incorporating evidence into written & oral arguments.
-The regular and honors-levels of the course will be distinguished by the amount of scaffolding provided for the mastery of content & skills and the complexity of the texts & data sets that students are engaged with.
-The goal of both course levels is to ensure that all students are ready to succeed at the next level, whether that be in AP and dual-credit courses at Peoria Notre Dame or after graduation, in college and the workplace. \This course will receive official Pre-AP designation as Pre-AP World History and Geography for the 2022-2023 school year pending approval from the College Board.
+All levels of the course will follow a curriculum that emphasizes evaluating primary & secondary sources, developing written & oral arguments, and defending claims with evidence.
+Regular and honors-levels of the course will be distinguished by the amount of scaffolding provided for the mastery of content & skills and the complexity of the texts & data sets that students are engaged with.
+The goal of both course levels is to ensure that all students are ready to succeed at the next level, whether that be in college equivalent courses at Peoria Notre Dame or after graduation, in college and the workplace.